Blackbobs/oasis-doc/README.md

 ## Toast Types

-There are four types of toasts available:
+There are four types of toasts available, each with its own distinct visual style:

 | Type    | Color  | Purpose                                      |
 |---------|--------|----------------------------------------------|